ohler55/ojg/design.md

-# How I implemented high performance JSON tools
+# How I implemented high performance JSON parsers, JSONPath, and other tools

 The JSON parser has gotten gotten faster over the years but was there still some room for improvement?
 That was part of the challenge I